 Can I Fix Noisy Pipes Myself?

-Here’s a quick guide to help you determine when a DIY fix is appropriate and when to call a pro:
+Here’s a quick guide to help you determine when a DIY fix is appropriate and when to call a professional:

 DIY-Friendly Fixes:

-• Replacing faucet washers or aerators – Stops squealing or dripping caused by worn-out
+- Replacing faucet washers or aerators – Stops squealing or dripping caused by worn-out parts, especially on fixtures connected to appliances like a washing machine or water softener.

 Call a Professional For:

-A licensed plumber can inspect your home’s plumbing system, identify weak points, and recommend long-term solutions to protect your system—and your peace and quiet.
+- A licensed plumber can inspect your home’s plumbing system, identify weak points, and recommend long-term solutions to protect your system—and your peace.

 Call the Professional Plumbers at A-1 Sewer and Septic!